ryjen/the-fatherless/script-outline.md

 **Location:** Dungeon

+* Cassian tortures Maro about Sael
+* Betraya taht he gave Sael to the cult; not the Avarim
-* Cassian tortures Maro; Maro becomes unwittingly instrumental in Sael’s capture.
+* Maro becomes unwittingly instrumental in Sael’s capture.

 **Visuals:** Close-ups of Maro’s pain; flickering torchlight.
 **Symbolism:** Betrayal entwined with conscience; unavoidable confrontation.